Thisisaarush/LightDarkToggle/README.md

 # LightDarkToggle
 This Project mainly focuses on modern style Light/Dark modes on websites.
 You can switch between both the modes with just one click.
+It will also remember uses's preference by using localstorage.
-Check out at GitHub Page link given above.
+Check out at GitHub Page link given above in 'About' section.